-Early release days enable time for teachers to collaborate with one another regarding curriculum and/or best practices.
+On Early Release Thursdays, the dismissal bell rings at 1:12 p.m.
+These days enable time for teachers to collaborate with one another regarding curriculum and/or best practices.
 Time spent collaborating as a staff can provide valuable insights between and across grade level teams.
 The professional development opportunities provided through early release days support our efforts toward continually increasing student achievement.

-ARRIVAL AND DISMISSAL
+ARRIVAL AND DISMISSAL (During in-person instruction)

-- Students should not arrive at school prior to 7:30 a.m., as there is NO supervision before then. - Breakfast begins at 7:30 a.m.
-Students must arrive on time so that they have enough time to eat and be in class by 8:00 a.m. - Students who are not eating breakfast should not arrive at school until 7:45 a.m. - Students should remain on the playground in supervised areas until the bell rings at 8 a.m. - Students should proceed directly to their pick-up destination, the bus stop or the appropriate after-school program upon dismissal. - Students walking home should honor crosswalks. - Children should not remain at school after their regular departure times. - Students are not permitted to leave campus at any time, including lunch or recess, without permission from the school and parents.
+\$ Students should not arrive at school prior to 7:30 a.m., as there is NO supervision before then.

+\$ Breakfast begins at 7:30 a.m.
+Students must arrive on time so that they have enough time to eat and be in class by 8:00 a.m.

+\$ Students who are not eating breakfast should not arrive at school until 7:45 a.m.

+\$ Students should remain on the playground in supervised areas until the bell rings at 8 a.m. \$ When the dismissal bell rings, students should proceed directly to their pick-up destination, the bus stop or the appropriate after-school program.

+destination, the bus stop of the appropriate after-school program.

+\$ Students walking home should always use marked crosswalks when crossing the street.

+\$ Children should not remain at school after their regular departure times.

+\$ Students are not permitted to leave campus at any time before dismissal, including lunch or recess, without permission from the school and parents.
 Parents must check a student in or out of school at the office.